sharadmv/OrangeCube/README.md

   * Motioning the hand up the front face to return to the desktop, or open up command prompt, etc.
   * Switching workspaces with a swipe past the left or right faces
   * Launch Word, Chrome, and play music all at once to prepare your essay writing setup with a brush of the hand over the cube
-  * Any combination of applications to launch, close, control, with a single motion
+  * Any combination of applications to launch, close, control, with a single motion or combination of motions